-The triennial elections of elected members to the Taranaki Regional Council are being conducted by postal vote concluding on Saturday 8 October 2016.
+The triennial elections of elected members to the Taranaki Regional Council are being conducted by postal vote concluding on Saturday 12 October 2019.

 The elections will be conducted under the provisions of the Local Electoral Act 2001 and the Local Electoral Regulations 2001.
-Other legislative references are found in section 5 of this handbook.
+Other legislative references are found on page 8 of this handbook.